Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: RESULTS

 \subsection{Mechanical Resilience}

 Resilience testing results are presented in Fig. \ref{fig:test_results}.
-Due to variations in the sensor gel that can occur during the manufacturing process, we perform our mechanical resilience tests on three different gels for each material, resulting in six total trials per test.
-Different gels are used for each test, thus 24 gels were fabricated in total for these particular results.
-For visualization of relative silicone and polyurethane gel wear, we include representative unloaded sensor images after the test concluded from the first of the three gel samples of each material.
+Due to the time required for fabrication and the single-use nature of samples for these tests, we limit testing to three different gels for each material and test condition.\footnote{To complete resilience testing, 36 unique samples were required, not counting those used for pilot testing.} This is not enough for statistical analysis but still provides some idea of sample variance.
+For qualitative assessment, we include representative sensor images after the test concluded from the worst-case sample of each material.